eyza-cod2/zpam3/README.md

 [5.20] Tanks - some tanks dont have solid tank wheels - shots go throught them<br>
 [5.21] Toujane bug under A roof<br>
     <a href="/images/toujane_bug.png"><img src="/images/toujane_bug.png" alt="" height="200" /> </a><br>
-[5.22] Toujane bug in track on B bomb site - you can see enemy behind track boxes with jumping, but enemy cannot see you
+[5.22] Toujane bug in track on B bomb site - you can see enemy behind track boxes with jumping, but enemy cannot see you<br>
+[5.23] Burgundy black tank - you can see enemy under tank wheels when you are far away from tank
  </sub>